KevinBockelandt/notoire/README.md

-:NotoireOpenLink ------------- | Open link under cursor :NotoirePrevNote ------------- | Go back to the previously opened note :NotoireCreateNote ----------- | Create a new note :NotoireCreateLink ----------- | Create a link to a new or existing note using visual selection and open that note :NotoireNextLink ------------- | Go to the next link in the note :NotoirePrevLink ------------- | Go to the previous link in the note :NotoireSearchNotes ---------- | Interactively search for a note or create a new one
+:NotoireOpenLink ------------- | Open link under cursor :NotoirePrevNote ------------- | Go back to the previously opened note :NotoireCreateNote ----------- | Create a new note :NotoireCreateLink ----------- | Create a link to a new or existing note using visual selection as text link :NotoireCreateEmptyLink ------ | Create a link with empty text to a new or existing note :NotoireNextLink ------------- | Go to the next link in the note :NotoirePrevLink ------------- | Go to the previous link in the note :NotoireSearchNotes ---------- | Interactively search for a note or create a new one